TomOne/clean-clip/README.md

 # clean-clip

-Removes unnecessary HTML attributes and elements from the Windows clipboard and pastes the cleaned HTML
+Removes unnecessary HTML attributes and elements from the Windows clipboard and pastes the cleaned HTML.